viceroypenguin/SuperLinq/README.md

 ## Usage

 SuperLinq can be used in one of two ways.
-The simplest is to just import the `MoreLinq` namespace and all extension methods become instantly available for you to use on the types they extend (typically some instantiation of `IEnumerable<T>`).
+The simplest is to just import the `SuperLinq` namespace and all extension methods become instantly available for you to use on the types they extend (typically some instantiation of `IEnumerable<T>`).